Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery is not for everyone.
 To qualify:

-You must have a BMI of 40 or more, or a BMI of 35 or more (see box below) plus a serious health problem such as type 2 diabetes, high blood pressure, or sleep apnea.
+You must have a BMI of 40 or more, or a BMI of 35 or more (see box below) plus a serious obesity-related health problem, such as type 2 diabetes, high blood pressure, or sleep apnea.

 You must be healthy enough to have surgery.